The Project

 Center

-Previous studies demonstrate a significant demand for a large-scale conference center on the KU Campus.
-Douglas County currently doesn’t have suitable and comparable event space, and the conference center and other multi-use facilities will fill a significant market need and serve as a major draw for out-of-town organizations and guests.
-This 55,000-gross-square-foot space will be particularly attractive to organizations that want to gather in such areas as cybersecurity, pharmaceutical development and engineering, a few of the university’s areas of strength.
-On football gamedays the area will be used to host fans in a wide array of activities and be available year-round for other events.
+Previous studies demonstrated a significant demand for a large-scale conference center on the KU Campus.
+With the completion of the new 55,000 gross-square-foot Conference Center, Douglas County now has a suitable and comparable event space, and the conference center and other multi-use facilities have already filled a significant market need to serve as a major draw for out-of-town organizations and guests.
+On football game days, the area will be used to host fans in a wide array of activities and be available year-round for other events.

 Oak View Group – Elevating Venue Experience

-The Oak View Group (OVG), a leader in global sports and entertainment, will be the stadium operator for the Gateway District and reimagined David Booth Kansas Memorial Stadium.
-In its new partnership with KU, Oak View Group will oversee the day-to-day operations of both the football stadium and conference center when Phase I of the Gateway District opens in August 2025.
-The group will lead the bookings of conference events, special events and concerts, while operating a membership-only dining club in one of the club levels of the stadium.
+The Oak View Group (OVG), a leader in global sports and entertainment, is the stadium operator for the Gateway District and reimagined David Booth Kansas Memorial Stadium.
+In its partnership with KU, Oak View Group oversees the day-to-day operations of both the football stadium and conference center.
+The group will lead the bookings of conference events, special events, and concerts.

 Douglas A. Girod